PeteGouldbourne/consult-with-icg-wes/troubleshoot.md

 #### Step 1.
 Open the Identity and Access Management (IAM) permissions of the user account

-1. Log in with the {{site.data.keyword.cloud}} user administrator account.
+1. Log in with your {{site.data.keyword.cloud}} administrator account.
 2. Select **Manage > Account > Users**.
 3. Select the user account.
 4. Select the menu bar to the right of the account name.
 Select **Assign Access**.